Honeywell Still Better Than The Market Wants To Believe

 Honeywell (NYSE:HON) hasn't done badly since I last wrote about this conglomerate.
-In fact, among what I'd consider to be its peer group (including names like 3M (NYSE:MMM), GE (NYSE:GE), Dover (NYSE:DOV), and so on), Honeywell has done okay, with a nearly 10% improvement in its share price.
+In fact, among what I'd consider to be its peer group (including names like 3M (NYSE:MMM), GE (NYSE:GE), Dover (NYSE:DOV) and so on), Honeywell has done okay, with a nearly 10% improvement in its share price.
 That's not as good as the double-digit improvements at Illinois Tool Works (NYSE:ITW) or Dover, but it's not exactly a disgrace either.

-Honeywell doesn't have the same upside to a near-term turnaround in the industrial economy that I would expect from ITW or Dover, but it is nevertheless well-positioned for long-term growth trends like automation, civil aerospace, industrial software, and specialty chemicals.
-What's more, there's more than the normal level of negative chatter around Honeywell, with investors fretting about the CEO change and an entrenched (although not really supported, in my opinion) belief that Honeywell has under-invested in R&D and innovation.
-Provided that Honeywell can deliver mid single-digit growth over the long term, I think a double-digit total return is possible from here, and I think Honeywell is still worth consideration as a potential buy.
+Honeywell doesn't have the same upside to a near-term turnaround in the industrial economy that I would expect from ITW or Dover, but it is nevertheless well-positioned for long-term growth trends like automation, civil aerospace, industrial software and specialty chemicals.
+What's more, there's more than the normal level of negative chatter around Honeywell, with investors fretting about the CEO change and an entrenched (although not really supported, in my opinion) belief that Honeywell has underinvested in R&D and innovation.
+Provided that Honeywell can deliver mid-single-digit growth over the long term, I think a double-digit total return is possible from here, and I think Honeywell is still worth consideration as a potential buy.

-Honeywell's fourth quarter results weren't great, but then the same could be said of 3M and GE for various reasons, among others, so it's not as though Honeywell was notably worse than the norm.
+Honeywell's fourth-quarter results weren't great, but then the same could be said of 3M and GE for various reasons, among others, so it's not as though Honeywell was notably worse than the norm.

 Revenue was down 1% on a core basis, with both the Aerospace and Safety and Productivity Solutions segments down 5%, Home and Building Tech up 2%, and Performance Materials and Tech up 5%.
 The commercial aerospace original equipment business continues to take a thumping (down 12%) from weaker business jets and incentives, while the aftermarket business was up about 3.
 While Honeywell lacks the same magnitude of exposure to the auto market as 3M and Illinois Tool Works, the company's turbocharger business is doing quite well.
 As far as other components go, UOP remains weak due to lower gas processing volumes, but Solstice continues to see strong demand.
 Process automation remains weak, which is not surprising at this point in the cycle.

-Honeywell saw a little leverage on the gross margin line, and management to eek out a small improvement in segment profits (up 1%), with double-digit growth in three of the four segments offset by a high teens decline in Aerospace.
+Honeywell saw a little leverage on the gross margin line, and management to eke out a small improvement in segment profits (up 1%), with double-digit growth in three of the four segments offset by a high teens decline in Aerospace.

 2017 Likely Won't Be The Big Turn

-Management tempered guidance going into 2017 back in December, and didn't see fit to alter that in a meaningful way after the fourth quarter earnings.
+Management tempered guidance going into 2017 back in December, and didn't see fit to alter that in a meaningful way after the fourth-quarter earnings.
 While that mid-December revision was negative, it was probably a good move to clear the deck for the new incoming CEO; Honeywell is certainly not the only company that disappointed the Street in 2016 with lower-than-expected revenue, but it seems to be sticking with sell-side analysts as a point of contention/irritation moreso than for many of its peers.

 In any case, I don't think 2017 is going to be a banner year for the company.
 The business jet business is expected to be down double-digits, and that's a meaningful chunk (about 20%) of the aerospace segment.
 What's more, incentives will continue to weigh on the commercial OE business and won't let up meaningfully until 2018 - as a reminder, these incentives are basically "give backs" that component suppliers like Honeywell, United Technologies (NYSE:UTX), and GE surrender to the major aircraft companies to get placed on new platforms, with the idea being that the future revenue from aftermarket parts more than compensates them for it.